ShantanuKT/PerceptAI-Radiology/README.md

-# 🚀 PerceptAI Demo Notebook
+# 🚀 PerceptAI Radiology Demo

 Welcome to the **PerceptAI Radiology Agent** 🌐 interactive demo — an all-in-one Jupyter notebook that sets up a full-stack AI application with just a few clicks.